guerinth/DroolsElevator/README.md

 # DroolsElevator
-Elevator Engine with JBoss Drools
+Elevator Engine with JBoss Drools 6

 The goal of the game is to implement an elevator engine.

-HTTP GET requests will be send to this server.
+HTTP GET requests will be send to this server :

-Events received :
 - /call?atFloor=[-4-40]&to=[UP|DOWN]
 - /go?floorToGo=[-4-40]
 - /userHasEntered?cabin=[1-4]